psychemedia/middle-english-romances/sir-orfeo.md

 The riche quen al so hadde he.
 When he hadde stint `[ceased]` his harping,
 Than seyd to him the king,
+Menstrel, me liketh wele thi gle,
+Now aske of me what it be, Largelich Ichil the pay,
+Now speke, and tow might asay.
+Sir, he seyd, Ich beseche the,
+Thatow woldest give me,
+That ich levedi bright on ble, `[hue]`
+That slepeth under the ympe tre.
+Nay, quath the king, that nought nere,
+A sori couple of you it were,
+For thou art lene, rowe, and blac,
+And sche is lovesome with outen lac ;
+A lothlich thing it were forthi, `[therefore]`
+To sen hir in thi compayni.

+O sir, he seyd, gentil king,
+Yete were it a wele fouler thing
+To here a lesing `[lie]` of thy mouthe,
+So, sir, as ye seyd nouthe, `[just now]`
+What Ich wold aski have Y schold ;
+And nedes thou most thi word hold.
+The king seyd, seththen it is so,
+Take hir bi the hand, and go ;
+Of hir Ichil thatow be blithe.
+He kneled adoun, and thonked him swithe. `[warmly]`
+His wiif he tok bi the hond
+And dede him swithe `[quickly]` out of that lond ;
+And went him out of that thede, `[people, land]`
+Right as he came the way he yede. `[went]`
+So long he hath the way y nome,
+To Winchester he is y come,
+That was his owhen cite,
+Ac no man knewe that it was he,
+No forther than the tounes ende,
+For knoweleche no durst wende,
+Bot with a begger y bilt ful narwe,
+Ther he tok his herbarwe, `[harbor]`
+To him, and to his owhen wiif,
+As a minstrel of pover liif,
+And asked tidings of that lond,
+And who the kingdom held in hond.
+The pover begger, in his cote, `[cottage]`
+Told him everich a grot `[bit]`
+How her quen was stole owy,
+Ten yer gon with fairy,
+And how her king en exile yede,
+Bot no man niste in wiche thede,
+And how the steward the lond gan hold,
+And other mani thinges him told.

+A morwe ogain none tide
+He maked his wiif ther abide,
+The beggers clothes he borwed anon,
+And heng his harp his rigg `[back]` opon,
+And went him in to that cite,
+That men might him bi hold and se.
+Erls, and barouns bold,
+Burjays, and levedis, him gun bi hold ;
+Lo ! thai seyd, swiche a man,
+Hou long the here hongeth him opan !
+Lo ! hou his berd hongeth to his kne,
+He is y clongen `[withered]` al so a tre.
+And as he yede in the strete,
+With his steward he gan mete,
+And loude he sett on him a crie,
+Sir steward, he seyd, merci,
+Icham an harpour of hethenisse,
+Helpe me now in this distresse !
+The steward seyd, com with me, come,
+Of that Ichave thou schalt have some ;
+Everich gode harpour is welcom me to,
+For mi lordes love, sir Orfeo.

+In the castel the steward sat atte mete,
+And mani lording was bi him sete ;
+There were trompour and tabourers,
+Harpours fele, and crouders, `[players on the crowd, a kind of violin]`
+Miche melody thai maked alle,
+And Orfeo sat stille in the halle,
+And herkneth when thai ben al stille,
+He toke his harp and tempred schille,
+The blifulest notes he herped there,
+That ever ani man y herd with ere,
+Ich man liked wel his gle.
+The steward biheld and gan y se,
+And knewe the harp als blive ;
+Menstrel, he seyd, so mot thou thrive,
+Where hadestow this harp, and hou ?
+Ypray that thou me telle now.

+Lord, quath he, in uncouthe thede,
+Thurch a wildernes as Y yede ;
+Ther Y founde in a dale,
+With lyouns a man to torn smale,
+With lyouns a man to torn smale,
+And wolves him frete `[ate]` with teth so scharp ;
+Bi him Y found this ich harp,
+Wele ten yere it is y go.
+O ! quath the steward, now me is wo !
+That was mi lord, sir Orfeo !
+Alias ! wreche what schall Y do,
+That have swiche a lord y lore, `[lost]`
+A way, that Ich was y bore,
+That him was so hard grace y yarked, `[given]`
+And so vile deth y marked !
+Adoun he fel aswon to grounde,
+His barouns him tok up in that stounde, `[hour]`
+And telleth him hou it geth,
+It is no bot `[remedy]` of mannes deth.
+King Orfeo knewe wel bi than,
+His steward was a trewe man,
+And loved him as he aught to do,
+And stont up, and seyt thus lo,
+Steward, herkne now this thing,
+Yif Ich were Orfeo the king,
+And hadde y suffred ful yore,
+In wildernisse miche sore ;
+And hadde y won mi quen owy,
+Out of the lond of fairy ;
+And hadde y brought the levedi hende, `[gracious]`
+Right here to the tounes ende,
+And with a begger her in `[inn]` y nome,
+And were mi self hider y come,
+Poverlich to the thus stille,
+For to asay thi gode wille ;
+And Ich founde the thus trewe,
+Thou no schust it never rewe,
+Sikerlich for love, or ay, `[awe]`
+Thou schust be king after mi day,
+And yif thou of my deth hadest ben blithe,
+Thou schust have voided al so swithe.

+Tho al tho that ther in sete,
+That it was king Orfeo under gete, `[understood]`
+And the steward him wele knewe,
+Over and over the bord `[table]` he threwe,
+And fel adoun to his fet ;
+So dede everich lord that ther sete,
+And al thai sayd at o criing,
+Ye beth our lord, sir, and our king.
+Glad thai were of his live,
+To chaumber thai ladde him als bilive, `[quickly]`
+And bathed him and schaved his berd,
+And tired him as a king apert `[indeed]` ;
+And seththen with gret processioun,
+Thai brought the quen in to the toun,
+With al maner menstraci ;
+Lord, ther was grete melody !
+For joie thai wepe with her eighe ;
+That hem so sounde y comen seighe.
+Now king Orfeo newe coround is,
+And his quen dame Heurodis ;
+And lived long afterward ;
+And seththen was king the steward.
+Harpours in Bretaine after than
+Herd hou this mervaile bigan,
+And made her of a lay of gode likeing,
+And nempned `[named]` it after the king.
+That lay Orfeo is y hote `[called]` ;
+Gode is the lay, swete is the note.
+Thus com sir Orfeo out of his care ;
+God graunt ous alle wele to fare !
+Amen.

 NOTES